Bribeiro306/Bribeiro306/README.md

 ###

-<h4 align="left">I'm  from  B<br><br>- 🔭 Currently, I’m diving deep into Java programming and defensive security practices<br>- 📚 I am looking for my first job opportunity.
+<h4 align="left"><br><br>- 🔭 Currently, I’m diving deep into Java programming and defensive security practices<br>- 📚 I am looking for my first job opportunity.
 My dream is to one day work with Cybersecurity.</h4>

 ###